5 Signs You Need a Warehouse Management System

 Paper-based processes add time to picking, open the door to errors from misreading or recording data incorrectly, and are a barrier to gaining real-time process insights.
 Traditional workflows also depend on employees’ knowledge of the warehouses and processes, resulting in little consistency in pick rates across your team.

-Furthermore, workers who experience pressure from using a disorganised system while still trying to stay on schedule can suffer burnout and may cause a turnover, something operations can’t afford at a time of widespread labour shortages.
+Furthermore, workers who experience pressure from using a disorganised system while still trying to stay on schedule can suffer burnout and may cause a turnover, something operations can’t afford at a time of customer demand and widespread labour shortages.

 A warehouse management system allows you to digitise processes and enable guided picking processes that standardise worker performance and enhance picking efficiency and accuracy.